Sagnik001/Prediction-of-Subscription-to-Bank-Term-Deposits/README.md

 So In this project I will predict if a client will subscribe (yes/no) to a term deposit therefore this is defined as a classification problem.

 # Data-Set
+This project will utilize a dataset of 45211 consumers and distributed by the UCI Machine Learning Repository.
+Here is the URL : https://archive.ics.uci.edu/ml/datasets/Bank+Marketing

 ID--Unique client ID <br/>
 age--Age of the client <br/>
 job--Type of job <br/>